petesfrench/simple-beats-npm/README.md

 You can assign the following values:

-.BPM -> Number /n
+.BPM -> Number

-.noteVolumes -> Array //represents the volume to be played for each beat (max length is the .timeSigniture property). /n .budge -> Number //push the notes on a track forward or backwards. /n .noteLength -> Number //defines the length a note/sample is played. /n .oscillatorType -> String //choose from sine, square, sawtooth, triangle /n .frequency -> //defines the frequencyy for the oscillator /n .gain -> Number(0-1) //the volume of a track, fills the noteVolumes array with that number. /n
+.noteVolumes -> Array //represents the volume to be played for each beat (max length is the .timeSigniture property).

+.budge -> Number //push the notes on a track forward or backwards.

+.noteLength -> Number //defines the length a note/sample is played.

+.oscillatorType -> String //choose from sine, square, sawtooth, triangle.

+.frequency -> //defines the frequencyy for the oscillator.

+.gain -> Number(0-1) //the volume of a track, fills the noteVolumes array with that number.